 Margo considers ethics to be at the foundation of a sound business and is passionate in promoting this.

 Bill is a Chartered Accountant and was a partner at PwC for 25 years until his retirement in 2020.
 He specialised in audit and held a variety of roles during his PwC career.
 He served on PwC's Supervisory Board, chaired its Audit and Risk Committee, was the senior partner of the Newcastle office and was latterly PwC’s Ethics Partner and Partner Responsible for Independence prior to his retirement.
 He has also worked abroad with PwC spending 5 years in the United States and Dubai.

 John is the Accountant for the Educational Institute of Scotland (the EIS), the largest trade union representing Teachers and Lecturers working in Scotland.
 Within this role, he is responsible for the financial management and reporting of the Institute itself, as well as for two connected charities and a superannuation scheme.

 Prior to joining the EIS, John worked as Group Finance Director of a large privately owned haulage business.
 However, the majority of his career has been spent within the accountancy profession, most recently as an audit partner with RSM Tenon and then Mazars LLP, specialising in work with owner managed businesses, professional practices, charities and pension schemes.

-Tom qualified as a solicitor and after a period in general legal practice, was with ICAS for some 17 years dealing with professional conduct matters, and latterly becoming the Institute’s General Counsel.
-After a period with the Crown Office’s serious financial crime unit, he then joined Baker Tilly (now RSM) as Director of Policy and Regulation, and also acted as the firm’s Ethics Partner for ten years, before returning to the Crown Office.
+Tom qualified as a solicitor and after a period in general legal practice, was with ICAS for some 17 years dealing with professional conduct matters, latterly becoming the Institute’s General Counsel.
+After a period with the Crown Office’s serious and organised crime unit, he then joined Baker Tilly (now RSM) as Director of Policy and Regulation, and also acted as the firm’s Ethics Partner for ten years, before returning to the Crown Office.
 He was appointed MBE in 2018.